Find Affordable College Courses

 $4,609 Average Tuition & Fees

 The excellent programs at Lake Washington Institute of Technology helped the school earn the #3 place on this year’s ranking of the best design and applied arts schools in Washington.
-Located in the large suburb of Kirkland, LWTech is a public college with a small student population.
+Located in the large suburb of Kirkland, LWTech is a public school with a small student population.

 In-state tuition fees for undergraduate students at LWTech are $4,609 per year.